alistairjohnstone/alistairjohnstone.github.io/about.md

 permalink: /about/
 published: true
 ---
 Hello mysterious person.
-Say hello on [LinkedIn](https://www.linkedin.com/in/alistair-johnstone).
+You can contact me on [LinkedIn](https://www.linkedin.com/in/alistair-johnstone).